psychemedia/middle-english-romances/sir-orfeo-telling.md

 "Of course, of course, you wold be most welcome", and the steward helped the beggar up and talk him into the castle.

-And how he played... tunes the like of which they had not heard for seven, eight noine, for ten years or more.
+And how he played... tunes the like of which they had not heard for seven, nor eight, nor nine, not for ten years or more.

 But not just tunes the like of which.
 Tunes the exact same as which.